nimiq/app-starter-kit/README.md

 # Nimiq App-Template

-> Fork this repo to create a Nimiq-powered in seconds.
-It contains all the boilerplate code need to get you started.
+> Fork this repo to create a Nimiq-powered app in seconds.
+It contains all the boilerplate code needed to get you started.

-It includes frameworks and components Nimiq developers commonly use to create Nimiq-enabled web applications.
+This app template includes frameworks and components that Nimiq developers commonly use to create Nimiq-enabled web applications.
 New to Nimiq?
-Checkout [nimiq.com](https://nimiq.com).
+Check out [nimiq.com](https://nimiq.com).

 Features included:

 * [Vue.js framework](https://vuejs.org/)
-* Development server with hot code updates
+* Development server with hot module reloads
 * Linting and testing
-* App skeleton and with CSS
+* App skeleton with CSS
 * Demo code and example components
 * [Nimiq Style](https://github.com/nimiq/nimiq-style)
 * [Nimiq Vue components](https://github.com/nimiq/vue-components)